 For any questions, please contact the ESFCOM Office of Student Affairs at EFLOstudentaffairs@wsu.edu and/or 509-368-6827.

 As groups get started, we will posted a list here with contact information for other students to join.

 Interested in starting your own Student Interest Group?
 Please review the forms below and submit your online registration.
 Limited funding is available to “officially recognized” student interest groups through the Office of Student Affairs approval basis.
 Student interest groups may also charter as Registered Student Organization through the Office of Student Leadership & Involvement.
 As an RSO, you are eligible for funding through the Office of Student Leadership and Involvement.

-*To keep the most up-to-date contact information, all student interest group leaders are required to update primary, secondary and faculty advisor names with the Office of Student Affairs (usually by October 1 every year) via EFLOStudentAffairs@wsu.edu.
+*To keep the most up-to-date contact information, all student interest group leaders are required to update primary, secondary and faculty advisor names with the Office of Student Affairs (due by October 26, 2018) via EFLOStudentAffairs@wsu.edu.

 Overview for faculty advisors to a student interest group

 If you are interested in becoming a faculty advisor of a medical student interest group (SIG), we ask that you follow these guidelines.
 Whether you are experienced or new to being a faculty advisor, you are about to engage in a rewarding experience with medical students, and the Office of Student Affairs looks forward to assisting you.
 We have published these guidelines to provide you with information about resources available to you and your students’ organization.